gracesjy/bdae/README.md

       Algorithms are not included because they are constantly evolving and changing.
 This is also because analysts can do better. <br>

 ## How To run (3 Steps to Run !)
-1. Register your python model in Oracle Database's table or save file in PYTHONPATH directory.
+1. Register your Python/R model in the designated Oracle Database's table or save file in PYTHONPATH directory.
 2. Register the SQL to bind source data and your model.
-3. Run the SQL and get the results.
+3. Run the SQL and get the results.  you can get results any tools capable of connecting Oracle Database.

 ### Step-1) Make Your Python module (ML/DL/ ...)